Mohammed Kudus nets cracking goal as West Ham end season with win over Ipswich

 - Mohammed Kudus was introduced in the 73rd minute, replacing Niclas Fullkrug in West Ham's final game of the season against Ipswich Town

-- The Ghanaian scored a brilliant goal after being set up by Guido Rodriguez, showcasing his trademark flair and precision
+- The Ghanaian scored a brilliant goal after being set up by Guido Rodriguez, displaying his trademark flair and precision

 - His goal sealed a 3-1 victory for the Hammers, capping off the season with five goals and three assists in 31 league appearances